Spray adhesives are contact adhesives applied in a liquid form and then quickly dried to a solid.

 The company is also providing tips on how to spray the adhesive so that it will bond correctly.

 Weldwood 122 is a good choice for an adhesive that will work with a variety of materials, including woodworking.

 The spray adhesive can be used on metal, plastic, wood, fabric, paper, cardboard, and other surfaces.

-It comes in a can that includes an extension tube nozzle to make sure you get a smooth spray with a fine mist.
+It comes in a can that includes an extension tube nozzle to ensure you get a smooth spray with a fine mist.

-Weldwood 122 works well on a variety of surfaces, but it is especially useful for those that are harder to bond.
+Weldwood 122 works well on various surfaces, but it is especially useful for those that are harder to bond.